assoyas/TES3MP-Scripts/StartupScripts/README.md

 ## LIST OF FIXES

-• RavenRock in Solstheim island, including choice of person you side with, service and few less significant statuses, will be loaded properly.
+â€¢ RavenRock in Solstheim island, including choice of person you side with, service and few less significant statuses, will be loaded properly.

-• Strongholds built through Great House questlines will persist.
+â€¢ Strongholds built through Great House questlines will persist.

-• A fix for auto-goodbye when talking to NPCs in Mournhold after relogging once the `MournholdAttack` quest has been done.
+â€¢ A fix for auto-goodbye when talking to NPCs in Mournhold after relogging once the `MournholdAttack` quest has been done.

-• NPCs and several objects disabled by `Startup` script in TES3, which is executed at the very beginning of the game, will be disabled if the server is "fresh" - none of the 60 cells affected by the TES3 script have files created for them yet.
+â€¢ NPCs and several objects disabled by `Startup` script in TES3, which is executed at the very beginning of the game, will be disabled if the server is "fresh" - none of the 60 cells affected by the TES3 script have files created for them yet.

 ## startupScripts.xlsx
 The excel spreadsheet file contains my findings of how the entities, variables and other things are modified by journal entries and which indexes do so.